If your institution is interested in one of our traveling exhibitions, please contact:

 The Ah-Tah-Thi-Ki Museum is committed to sharing knowledge about Seminole life and culture.
 We have developed STEP to reflect this mission and to provide other institutions with easy-to-use quality traveling exhibitions.
+Please be advised that the rental of a Traveling Exhibit requires, at a minimum, a 6 month advance notice.

 At Home: Seminole Reservations